curist/grunt-bower/README.md

 ## Change Logs
 - Apr 09, 2014 v0.9.3

-  Fix a issue when bower components are installed to nested directory.
+  Fix a issue when bower components are installed to nested directory, `grunt-bower` won't be able to copy component files.
   Thank you, [Jooyung Han](https://github.com/jooyunghan)

 - Feb 05, 2013 v0.5.0